yutong0310/jupyter-quality-extension/README.md

 jupyter notebook
 ```

-2. Open any notebook you want to analyze (or create a new one)
+2. Open any notebook you want to analyze

 3. In a code cell, run: